 I got one of those not long after I started.
 I had another designer lift entire sections of my copy and blogs and they were ripping off my social media content too.
 I was flattered and annoyed – flannoyed?!
 A brief but to the point message was sent and I dealt with that swiftly before it got out of hand.
 The whole point of my business is about being me and unique I just couldn’t have someone else copying me.

 Lesson 7 – You will invest in things you don’t need

-I’m a magpie for all things pretty – planners are a like shiny diamonds to me.
+I’m a magpie for all things pretty – planners are alike shiny diamonds to me.
 You might buy software you never use or buy a microphone for a future podcast you never do.
-Be careful with your business spend – it’s still spend even if it is for the business.
+Be careful with your business spend – it’s still spending even if it is for the business.
 And always keep your receipts!

 Lesson 8 – You need a good accountant

 I am on my second accountant.
 My first accountant charged me for meetings and advice.
 My new accountant doesn’t do that!
 Make sure you choose someone who has YOUR best interests at heart not theirs.
 My new accountant is just lovely, she’s honest and gets my business.